threatworx/twigs/README.rst

                         "TW_INSTANCE" environment variable
   --apply_policy APPLY_POLICY
                         Path to policy JSON file
-  --out OUT             Specify name of the CSV file to hold the exported
+  --out OUT             Specify name of the JSON file to hold the exported
                         asset information.
-Defaults to out.csv --no_scan             Do not initiate a baseline assessment --email_report        After impact refresh is complete email scan report to self
+  --no_scan             Do not initiate a baseline assessment --email_report        After impact refresh is complete email scan report to
+                        self